 I truly believe that I have found my passion and I am following my dream.
 Teaching these classes is extremely fulfilling.
 I hope you can find as much joy as I do when you teach your class.
 I would love to hear about your experiences.
 Thank you for reading about mine!

 My Name is Virginia Crowe.
 I consider myself an artist, however I don’t have any formal training.
 I find so much joy in painting and creating that it honestly has changed my life.
 I dove head first into art in 2018 to help myself get through some challenging life experiences.
 In this day and age a lot of information can be found on the web and that is exactly what got me started in my art journey.
 At this point, almost a year after discovering I could actually paint “cool stuff” as my son puts it, I am thriving personally and professionally as an art teacher.
-I share my love for Acrylic Pouring and Alcohol ink in group and private art lessons, and I have also put together E-Courses teaching my Alcohol Ink Flower technique and How to operate a successful Acrylic Pouring Party for large groups of people found on my blog.
+I share my love for Acrylic Pouring and Alcohol ink in group and private art lessons, and I have also put together E-Courses teaching my Alcohol Ink Flower technique and How to operate a successful Acrylic Pouring Party for large groups.
 I also create greeting cards out of my art and sell to local businesses.
 I feel FREE doing art.
 I love how I have found an outlet for self expression that doesn’t involve words.
 My expression becomes beautifully colorful and something that will last forever.
 I love sharing my passion with others and I honestly believe I have found my life purpose.
 I genuinely feel elated when my students experience emotion when they create.
 I believe ART can change the world.